 New Domestic Development, Expansions and Renovations.
 Given the downturn in the economy, we have substantially reduced our development spending as well as strategic expansions and renovation from historical levels.
 As economic conditions have improved, we have modestly increased the pace of our development and redevelopment activity.
-Our share of the cost of new development, renovation or expansion projects that we expect to initiate or complete in 2010 is approximately \$200.0 million.
+Our share of the cost of new development, renovation or expansion projects that we expect to initiate or complete in 2010 is approximately \$200 million.
 We expect to fund these capital projects with cash flow from operations.

 International Development Activity.
 We typically reinvest net cash flow from our international investments to fund future international development activity.
 We believe this strategy mitigates some of the risk of our initial investment and our exposure to changes in foreign currencies.
 We have also funded our European investments with Euro-denominated borrowings that act as a natural hedge against local currency fluctuations.
 This has also been the case with our Premium Outlets in Japan, Korea, and Mexico where we use Yen, Won, and Peso denominated financing, respectively.
 Currently, our consolidated net income exposure to changes in the volatility of the Euro, Yen, Won, Peso and other foreign currencies is not material.
-We expect our share of international development costs for 2010 will be approximately \$59.0 million.
+We expect our share of international development costs for 2010 will be approximately \$60 million.

-The carrying amount of our total combined investment in Simon Ivanhoe and GCI, as of June 30, 2010, including all related components of other comprehensive income, was \$278.3 million.
-Our investments in Simon Ivanhoe and GCI are accounted for using the equity method of accounting.
-We have a 49% ownership interest in GCI and as of June 30, 2010, we held a 50% interest in Simon Ivanhoe.
-In March 2010, two European developments opened, adding approximately 942,000 square feet of GLA for a total net cost of approximately €221 million, of which our share was approximately €53 million, or \$64.8 million based on current Euro:USD exchange rates.
+The carrying amount of our investment in GCI, as of September 30, 2010, including all related components of other comprehensive income, was 314.5 million.
+Our investment in GCI is accounted for using the equity method of accounting, and we had a 49% ownership interest in GCI as of September 30, 2010.
+In March 2010, two European developments opened, adding approximately 942,000 square feet of GLA for a total net cost of approximately $\xi$ 221 million, of which our share was approximately $\xi$ 3 million, or \$64.8 million based on applicable Euro:USD exchange rates.
 Although we sold our joint venture interest in Simon Ivanhoe on July 15, 2010, we and Ivanhoe Cambridge have the right to participate with Unibail-Rodamco in the potential development of up to five new retail projects in the Simon Ivanhoe pipeline, subject to customary approval rights.
 We own a 25% interest in any of these projects in which we agree to participate.

-As of June 30, 2010, the carrying amount of our 40% joint venture investment in the eight Japanese Premium Outlets including all related components of other comprehensive income was \$314.2 million.
-Currently, Toki Premium Outlets Phase III and Tosu Premium Outlets Phase III are under construction in Japan.
-Toki Premium Outlets Phase III is a 62,000 square foot expansion to the Toki Premium Outlet located in Toki, Japan.
-Tosu Premium Outlets Phase III is a 52,000 square foot expansion to the Tosu Premium Outlet located in Fukuoka, Japan.
-The combined projected net cost of these projects is JPY 5.3 billion, of which our share is approximately JPY 2.1 billion, or \$24.0 million based on applicable Yen:USD exchange rates.
+As of September 30, 2010, the carrying amount of our 40% joint venture investment in the eight Japanese Premium Outlets including all related components of other comprehensive income was \$324.7 million.
+On July 14, 2010 Toki Premium Outlets Phase III, a 62,000 square foot expansion to the Toki Premium Outlet located in Toki, Japan, opened to the public.
+Currently Tosu Premium Outlets Phase III, a 52,000 square foot expansion to the Tosu Premium Outlet located in Fukuoka, Japan, is under construction.
+The combined projected net cost of these projects is JPY 5.3 billion, of which our share is approximately JPY 2.1 billion, or \$25.4 million based on applicable Yen:USD exchange rates.